rmalgazeiro/paymentwall.github.io/docs/desktop-hosted-flexible-onetime.md

 # Onetime Payments

 By using onetime payments of flexible products, your customer do a instant payment for only one time.
-No recurring billing will be applied.
+Non recurring billing will be applied.

 ## API Call